stiglers-eponym/BeamerPresenter/README.md

 	are in time.
 *	Cache: All slides are rendered to a compressed cache.
 	The total cache size and the number of slides in cache can be limited.
-*	Slide transitions: BeamerPresenter probably all slide transitions which are available for PDFs.
+*	Slide transitions: BeamerPresenter probably supports probably all slide transitions	which are defined in the PDF standard.
 *	Multimedia: You can add videos and audio files to your presentation.
 	A video will continue playing if embedded on two consecutive slides with the same page label (overlays in LaTeX beamer).
 *	Animations: You can create simple animations by showing slides in rapid succession.
-The minimal delay between two frame can be defined in the configuration.
+The minimal delay between two frames can be defined in the configuration.
-*	Simple navigation through links, scrolling, a table of contents and an overview of all slides on the speaker's screen and shortcuts for skipping overlays.
+*	Simple navigation by using links, scrolling, a table of contents, an overview of all slides on the speaker's screen, and shortcuts for skipping overlays.
 *	Draw in presentation: You can use different pens and highlighters to draw in the presentation.
 Drawings are synchronized between notes screen and presentation screen.
 You can use a pointer, torch and magnifier to highlight parts of the presentation.
 	Drawings can be saved to an experimental binary file format.
-*	(Experimental:) Embed Applications: If you are using X11, you can show windows created by external applications in a presentation.

 ## Settings